-Experia USA supply a selection of specialist lights, mirrors and bubble tubes for sensory rooms.
-These will help you to create the most immersive, beneficial experience for your requirements.
+Experia USA supplies a selection of specialized lights, mirrors, and bubble tubes for sensory rooms.
+These will help you create the most immersive, beneficial experience for your requirements.
 We can also help answer any questions you have, like 'how does a bubble tube work?' or 'what are the benefits of bubble tubes?'.

 Designing a Sensory Room

-Before you order your sensory equipment, it is imperative that you think about your existing space.
+Before you order your sensory equipment, you must think about your existing space.
 You should have bare walls to limit unnecessary distraction.
-In addition to this, they should feature a muted color, and preferably they should be white.
-This is best for projecting images and lights, and it is also relaxing for the user.
-If you don’t choose white, make sure that your room color isn’t too bright as this can cause overstimulation.
+In addition to this, they should be painted a neutral color, preferably white.
+This is best for projecting images and lights, and it's also relaxing for the user.
+If you don't choose white, make sure that your room color isn't too bright as this can cause overstimulation.

 Lighting and Visual Effects

 Once your walls are ready, it's time to start thinking about the design of your sensory room.
-We would recommend that you use a bubble tube or bubble wall as your main piece of sensory room equipment, with the addition of fiber optic lighting for further visual effects.
+We recommend that you use a bubble tube or bubble wall as your main piece of sensory room equipment, with the addition of fiber optic lighting for further visual effects.
 If you decide to invest in a bubble tube, you'll also need to adopt a maintenance regimen to keep it in tiptop condition.

 Create fascinating, immersive reflections with the addition of a mirror ball.
-You can also include a projector and effect wheels to produce some very cool themes and stories.
-These can be interactive, remote controlled or set to a certain color or pattern.
-These visual tools are designed to simultaneously orientate and calm the nervous system.
-Changing colors can also improve visual tracking skills and awareness skills, whilst relaxing the user and decreasing stress levels.
+You can also include a projector and effects wheels to produce some very cool themes and stories.
+They can be interactive, remote-controlled or set to a certain color or pattern.
+These visual tools are designed to orientate and calm the nervous system simultaneously.
+Changing colors can also improve visual tracking skills and awareness skills while relaxing the user and decreasing stress levels.

 Sensory Sound Systems